Chapter Spotlight: Canada

 We also want to make sure outstanding members and trainees are recognized for their work in the field of epilepsy.
 Our annual awards (most new as of 2015) include:

 - Non trainee awards:

-- Trainee publication awards (separate from research studentship/fellowship): each $1,000 CDN to be used towards attending an epilepsy-related meeting and certificate (just announced spring 2015):
+- Trainee publication awards (each $1,000 CDN to be used towards attending the CLAE Scientific Meeting)